 Dry eye occurs when the eye does not produce tears properly (aqueous tear deficiency) or when the tears are not of the correct consistency and evaporate too quickly (evaporative tear loss).
-Inflammation of the surface of the eye may occur with dry eye, and in severe cases damage to the cornea can occur if left untreated.
+Inflammation of the surface of the eye may occur with dry eye, and in severe cases, damage to the cornea can occur if left untreated.

 Tears are made of proteins (including growth factors), electrolytes, and vitamins that are critical to maintain the health of the eye surface and to prevent infection.
-There are three layers of tear film, the outer oily or lipid layer produced by the Meibomian glands, the middle watery layer produced by the lacrimal glands, and the inner mucous layer produced by goblet cells.
+There are three layers of the tear film, the outer oily or lipid layer produced by the Meibomian glands, the middle watery layer produced by the lacrimal glands, and the inner mucus layer produced by goblet cells.

 The aqueous deficient eye’s lacrimal glands fail to produce enough “water” to maintain a healthy corneal surface.
 In evaporative dry eyes the Meibomian glands, located in the eyelids, produce the lipid or oily layer and may become inflamed or even blocked, which allows the tears to evaporate more quickly.
 Eyes may “water” a lot, as they try to compensate for dry eyes.

 Dry eye symptoms may include blurred vision, stinging or burning of the eye, a feeling of grittiness or like sand is in the eye, excess tearing, pain and redness, light sensitivity, stringy discharge, and uncomfortable contact lens wear.
 Sufferers may experience blurred vision that gets better after blinking or using artificial tears.
 With dry eyes, one may not be able to read or work on a computer for extended periods of time without discomfort or eye fatigue.
 This is in part due to the fact that when people are doing these tasks they forget to blink.
-Blinking carries tear film back over the surface of the eye, the cornea, providing a healthy layer of tear film.
+Blinking carries tear film back over the surface of the eye, the cornea, providing a healthy layer of the tear film.

 Dry eye can be a temporary or chronic condition.
 A number of different factors may contribute to dry eye: contact lens use, age, medical conditions, medication/supplement use, fluctuating hormones, allergies, eyelid inflammation (blepharitis), and environmental factors.

 It is very important to have a healthy corneal surface prior to any vision correction procedure.
-Since dry eye is so common in the general population, it is not surprising that many of our patients, like Nick, a greenstein, and Matt, are treated for it prior to their vision correction procedures.
+Since dry eye is so common in the general population, it is not surprising that many of our patients, like Nick and Matt, are treated for it prior to their vision correction procedures.
 As a cornea specialist, Dr. Herschel personally evaluates your eyes, symptoms, and medical history to understand the underlying causes of your dry eye condition.
-He will create a plan to manage and improve your condition to help you get your corneas in the best possible condition prior to surgery, so that you will have the best possible vision after surgery.
+He will create a plan to manage and improve your condition to help you get your corneas in the best possible condition prior to surgery so that you will have the best possible vision after surgery.

 The treatment Dr. Herschel prescribes for you will depend on your underlying condition.
 Common treatment options include: lubricating eye drops and ointments that temporarily relieve some symptoms, topical and oral antibiotics to kill bacteria and reduce inflammation, Restasis® or Xiidra ® eye drops that increase tear production, punctal plugs that keep tears from draining so quickly, eye health vitamins, eyelid scrubs to improve hygiene and reduce inflammation, BlephEx to remove the inflammatory biofilm on the eyelids, Bruder moist heat compresses to reduce blockages of Meibomian glands, gland expression to clear ducts, and LipiFlow to remove blockages of the Meibomian glands and increase the natural oils in tears.

-Ensuring that your corneas are in the best possible condition before surgery, so that you have the best possible outcome after surgery is an essential part of our philosophy at Herschel Lasik.
-Like he does with all his patients, including Suzanne and Melissa, Dr. Herschel will insist that your corneas be in the best condition possible prior to surgery—even if that means delaying your surgery to treat an underlying condition.
+Ensuring that your corneas are in the best possible condition before surgery, so that you have the best possible outcome after surgery is an essential part of our philosophy at Herschel LASIK.
+As he does with all his patients, including Suzanne and Melissa, Dr. Herschel will insist that your corneas be in the best condition possible prior to surgery—even if that means delaying your surgery to treat an underlying condition.
 Protecting your eye health and enabling you to achieve your best possible vision outcome is the core of what we do.

 Cataracts (Dysfunctional Lens Syndrome)

 As people age, the lenses in their eyes become less flexible and begin to cloud (Dysfunctional Lens Syndrome (DLS)).
 Early on, the lens begins to lose its flexibility, but it is still clear (presbyopia).
 This is when people need readers for near vision or use bifocals or progressives.
-At the next stage the lens continues to lose flexibility and begins to cloud (early or beginning cataracts).
+At the next stage, the lens continues to lose flexibility and begins to cloud (early or beginning cataracts).
 People may have difficulty reading in dim light or driving at night.
-The quality of vison also decreases, and people may experience halos or glare.
+The quality of vision also decreases, and people may experience halos or glare.
 At the last stage, cataracts have formed and people experience a significant decrease in the quality of their vision somewhat akin to looking through foggy, yellow glass.